jpOlivo-uala/adr-architecture/README.md

 We use [adr-tools](https://github.com/npryce/adr-tools) and [adr-log](https://adr.github.io/adr-log) in order to manage the ADRs

-## How to add a new Architecture Decision?
+## How to register a new Architecture Decision?

 1. Generate a new record